 (1) One drink on-street limit.
 Any establishment within the Area licensed to dispense alcoholic beverages by the drink for consumption on the premises is authorized to dispense an alcoholic beverage in a paper or plastic cup conforming to cup specifications promulgated by the Downtown Dalton Development Authority from time to time for removal from the premises; provided, however, that no establishment shall dispense to any person more than one such alcoholic beverage at a time for removal from the premises, and no person shall remove at one time more than one such alcoholic beverage from the licensed premises.

-(2) Size limited to 16 ounces.
-No container in which an alcoholic beverage is dispensed and removed from the licensed premises shall exceed 16 fluid ounces in size.
-No person shall hold in possession on the streets and sidewalks, in parks and squares, or in other public places within the defined area any open alcoholic beverage container which exceeds 16 fluid ounces in size.
+(2) Size limited.
+No container in which an alcoholic beverage is dispensed and removed from the licensed premises shall exceed 20 fluid ounces in size.
+No person shall hold in possession on the streets and sidewalks, in parks and squares, or in other public places within the defined area any open alcoholic beverage container which exceeds 20 fluid ounces in size.
+The volume of alcoholic beverage in any such container shall not exceed 16 fluid ounces.

 (3) Drinking from can, bottle, or glass prohibited.
 It shall be unlawful for any person to drink or attempt to drink any alcoholic beverage from a can, bottle, or glass or to possess in an open can, bottle, or glass any alcoholic beverage on the streets, sidewalks, rights-of-way, and parking lots, whether public or private.